First, we have a few fundamental principles at Rafflecopter:

 Like most website operators, Rafflecopter collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Rafflecopter’s purpose in collecting non-personally identifying information is to better understand how Rafflecopter’s visitors use its website.

 From time to time, Rafflecopter may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
-For example, here’s a blog post we wrote a blog post describing the number of entry options Rafflecopter users typically use:
+For example, here’s a blog post we wrote describing the number of entry options Rafflecopter users typically use.

 If you read the paragraphs following the title ‘Survey Results Aside: The Hard Data’, this is a perfect example of how we’ve used non-personally-identifying information in an aggregate.